natemirman/ITSC4155_MDSp24_Group3/README.md

 # Take #2

 # Robert New Changes!!!!
-# This is Gabriel and I like cats, but only if they have fur!!!
+# This is Gabriel and I like cats, only if they are nice!!!